mcdemarco/cardpen/doc/index.md

 ##### Your Card List

-You can upload a CSV file containing all the information about your cards, or you can enter the data manually.
+You can upload a CSV (comma-separated value) file containing all the information about your cards, or you can enter the data manually.
 In either case, the CSV delimiter (usually a comma, semicolon, or tab) will be detected automatically.

 The first line of your card list should be a header with short names for each of your columns.
 Each remaining line should have the same number of columns and should describe one card from your set.
 You can leave some fields blank, but you should include the delimiter.
 (Load the Scottish Sleuth Clue Deck example to see a card list with blank fields.)